rtCamp/Frappe-Manager/docs/guides/ssl.md

 # SSL / HTTPS

 Frappe Manager issues and installs Let's Encrypt certificates for your benches using either the HTTP-01 challenge (the default) or DNS-01 through Cloudflare.
-It can also mint locally-trusted certificates from its own CA for development, and it can front external Docker projects that share its proxy network.
+It can also mint locally-trusted certificates from its own CA for development, import a certificate you already have with `--custom`, and front external Docker projects that share its proxy network.

 ## What `fm ssl add` does

+With no mode flag, `fm ssl add` issues from Let's Encrypt:

 1. Installs acme.sh on first use into `~/frappe/services/nginx-proxy/ssl/acmesh/.acme.sh/`.
 2. Runs the ACME challenge against Let's Encrypt.
 For HTTP-01, acme.sh drops the validation file into the bench's nginx webroot, which is served at `/.well-known/acme-challenge/`.
 For DNS-01, acme.sh creates and then removes a `_acme-challenge` TXT record through the Cloudflare API.
 3. Copies the issued certificate to `~/frappe/services/nginx-proxy/ssl/acmesh/<domain>/` and symlinks it into the proxy's `certs/` directory, where nginx-proxy reads it.
 4. Writes a `vhostd/<domain>` snippet that redirects HTTP to HTTPS, then restarts nginx-proxy.
 5. Records the certificate in the bench's `bench_config.toml` and sets the site's `host_name` to `https://<domain>`.

+`--dev` ([below](#local-development-certificates-dev)) and `--custom` ([below](#custom-certificates)) replace the first three steps: `--dev` signs a certificate from fm's local CA, and `--custom` validates and copies files you supply, into `ssl/dev/<domain>/` and `ssl/custom/<domain>/` respectively.
+The symlink, redirect, restart and config steps are identical in every mode.

 !!! warning "Nothing renews on its own"
     fm installs no cron job, timer, or daemon. `fm ssl renew` only runs when you run it.
 Set up the cron job in [Renewals](#renewals) the same day you issue your first certificate.